kcaliskan/advanced-js/4-closures/2-closures.md

 a()()(); // 'grandpa > father > son'
 ```

-Because function c is inside of function a and function b,the JavaScript engine is going to say "allright I'll create a closure for you.
-All of the variables outside of the function c.
-I'm going to keep around them if function C is using it."
+Because `function c` is inside of `function a` and `function b`, the JavaScript engine is going to say "Allright, I'll create a closure for you.
+All of the variables outside of the `function c`.
+I'm going to keep around them if `function c` is using it."

 ```javascript
 function a() {